Okay Things to Ask LB

 What is MPD?

 Multiple Personality Disorder.
-It's an old diagnosis, no longer in use in the USA, and has been replaced with DID.
-The criteria for having MPD was having two or more system members who switched places periodically and ran the body.
+In the USA, the diagnosis has been replaced with DID, but MPD is still in use elsewhere.
+The criteria for having MPD (in the US, at least) was having two or more system members who switched places periodically and ran the body.

 What is DID?

 Dissociative Identity Disorder.
-The diagnosis currently in use in the USA, it replaced MPD but has slightly different criteria, mainly the addition of memory problems and amnesia.
-There's also a fair amount of change in the theory behind it, but going into it is beyond the scope of this 101.
-You can learn more about it in MPD For You and Me.
-Note that someone can be multiple without meeting the criteria of DID!
-For instance, a multiple with no memory problems would be diagnosed with DDNOS (and now, with the advent of the DSM-V, OSDD, just to be even MORE confusing).
+The diagnosis currently in use in the USA; it replaced MPD but has slightly different criteria and theory behind it.
+Going into that is beyond the scope of this 101; you can learn more about it in MPD For You and Me.

 What is a system?

-A word to mean all the people within one body, whether they interact with the body or not.
-It's fairly inoffensive and general purpose.
+A word to mean all the people within one body, whether they interact with that body or not.
+It's fairly inoffensive and general purpose, and has been since at least the mid '90s.
+(NOTE: some folks on tumblr are claiming otherwise.
+They are wrong.
+If you want to see my debunking of their claims, you can read this, but otherwise, ignore it.)

 What does co-conscious mean?